microsoft/VirtualClient/website/docs/workloads/fio/fio-profiles.md

   | QueueDepths                 | Optional.
 Allows the user to override the a comma seperated list of queuedepths to iterate.
 A single queueDepth can be named as ScenarioQueueDepth | "1,4,16,64,256,1024" |
   | DirectIO                    | Optional.
 Set to true to avoid using I/O buffering and to operate directly against the disk.
 Set to false to use I/O buffering. | true |

-* **Action Parameters**
+* **Profile Component Parameters**
-  The following additional parameters are part of the individual profile actions.
+  The following section describes the parameters used by the individual components in the profile.

   | Parameter                 | Purpose                                                                         | Accepted Values |
   |---------------------------|-------------------------------------------------------------------------------|-----------------|